hexiumsoftec/hexiumsoftec.github.io/README.md

 In the 1970s, AI was subject to critiques and financial setbacks.
 AI researchers had failed to appreciate the difficulty of the problems they faced.
 Their tremendous optimism had raised expectations impossibly high, and when the promised results failed to materialize, funding for AI disappeared.
 At the same time, the field of connectionism (or neural nets) was shut down almost completely for 10 years by Marvin Minsky's devastating criticism of perceptrons.
 Despite the difficulties with public perception of AI in the late 70s, new ideas were explored in logic programming, commonsense reasoning and many other areas.

 In the early seventies, the capabilities of AI programs were limited.
-Even the most impressive could only handle trivial versions of the problems they were supposed to solve; all the programs were, in some sense, "toys".[77]
+Even the most impressive could only handle trivial versions of the problems they were supposed to solve; all the programs were, in some sense, "toys".
 AI researchers had begun to run into several fundamental limits that could not be overcome in the 1970s.
 Although some of these limits would be conquered in later decades, others still stymie the field to this day.

 problems faced by Ai during the early days are